trinodb/trino/presto-docs/src/main/sphinx/security/server.rst

 Kerberos Principals and Keytab Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Presto coordinator needs a Kerberos principal, as do users who are going to connect to the Presto coordinator.
+The Trino coordinator needs a Kerberos principal, as do users who are going to connect to the Trino coordinator.
 You need to create these users in Kerberos using `kadmin
 <http://web.mit.edu/kerberos/krb5-latest/doc/admin/admin_commands/kadmin_local.html>`_.

-In addition, the Presto coordinator needs a `keytab file
+In addition, the Trino coordinator needs a `keytab file
 <http://web.mit.edu/kerberos/krb5-devel/doc/basic/keytab_def.html>`_.
 After you create the principal, you can create the keytab file using :command:`kadmin`

 .. code-block:: text

     kadmin
-    > addprinc -randkey presto@EXAMPLE.COM
+    > addprinc -randkey trino@EXAMPLE.COM
-    > addprinc -randkey presto/presto-coordinator.example.com@EXAMPLE.COM
+    > addprinc -randkey trino/trino-coordinator.example.com@EXAMPLE.COM
-    > ktadd -k /etc/presto/presto.keytab presto@EXAMPLE.COM
+    > ktadd -k /etc/trino/trino.keytab trino@EXAMPLE.COM
-    > ktadd -k /etc/presto/presto.keytab presto/presto-coordinator.example.com@EXAMPLE.COM
+    > ktadd -k /etc/trino/trino.keytab trino/trino-coordinator.example.com@EXAMPLE.COM

 .. include:: ktadd-note.fragment

 Java Keystore File for TLS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-When using Kerberos authentication, access to the Presto coordinator should be through HTTPS.
+When using Kerberos authentication, access to the Trino coordinator should be through HTTPS.
 You can do it by creating a :ref:`server_java_keystore` on the coordinator.

 System Access Control Plugin
 ----------------------------

-A Presto coordinator with Kerberos enabled probably needs a :doc:`/develop/system-access-control` plugin to achieve the desired level of security.
+A Trino coordinator with Kerberos enabled probably needs a :doc:`/develop/system-access-control` plugin to achieve the desired level of security.

-Presto Coordinator Node Configuration
+Trino Coordinator Node Configuration
 -------------------------------------

-You must make the above changes to the environment prior to configuring the Presto coordinator to use Kerberos authentication and HTTPS.
-After making the following environment changes, you can make the changes to the Presto configuration files.
+You must make the above changes to the environment prior to configuring the Trino coordinator to use Kerberos authentication and HTTPS.
+After making the following environment changes, you can make the changes to the Trino configuration files.

 * :ref:`server_kerberos_services`